mkenne11/nogotofail-pii/docs/pii_analysis.md

 # PII Analysis

-nogotofail-pii can detect PII sent in traffic (both HTTP and HTTPS) between mobile applications and online services.
+nogotofail-pii can detect PII sent in traffic (for both HTTP and HTTPS protocols) between mobile applications and online services.

 This page is broken into two sections:
 - a description of how to use the [PII detection handlers](#pii_detection_handlers), and